WeiChienHsu/yelp_Camp/README.md

  </nav>
  ```

-* Style the new camground form
+* Style the new camground form (inline sytling is just a temp. method)

 ```
 <div class="container">